 Toward creating and sustaining a safe environment for all members of the university community, criminal history background checks will be conducted as part of the staff recruitment process.
-The purpose of this policy is to provide procedures and guidelines for implementation of criminal history background checks.
+The purpose of this policy is to provide procedures and guidelines for implementation of criminal history background checks for non-academic positions.

 This policy is applicable for full-time and part-time regular, and temporary non-academic positions, including administrative, managerial/professional and office/service employees, on-call, and event staff.
 Existing employees are subject to criminal history background checks for any position for which they wish to transfer and where a background check is required for that position.